fzampa/science/README.md

     "DATETIME"
 ```

-This allows the application the flexible.
+This allows the application flexibility.
 The data type for the items can also be extended just following the existing patterns.

 So, one concrete example of data would be: